 Are Veterinary Consolidators and Hospital Groups Helping or Hurting Veterinary Medicine?

-During the last three decades, a growing number of privately-owned veterinary hospitals providing general, specialty, and emergency medical care to pets have been acquired by corporate entities such as veterinary consolidators — market share has increased approximately 300% in the last 6 years.
+During the last three decades, an increasing number of privately-owned veterinary hospitals providing general, specialty, and emergency medical care to pets have been acquired by corporate entities such as veterinary consolidators — market share has increased approximately 300% in the last 6 years.
 Today, nearly 1 out of 3 general veterinary practices in the U.S. are owned by corporate consolidators — In 2017, approximately 11% of all practices were corporate-owned.

-In HUMAN MEDICINE, the Association of Independent Doctors (AID), a trade association representing the concerns and interests of independent doctors, which seeks to stop the consolidation of hospitals and medical practices stated the following:
+In HUMAN medicine, the Association of Independent Doctors (AID – no longer in operation), a trade association representing the concerns and interests of independent doctors, which seeks to stop the consolidation of hospitals and medical practices stated:

 - “Every day hospitals and private equity groups are buying up medical practices turning independent doctors into employees.
 That trend is not healthy for patients or for doctors and it hurts our health-care system.
 When doctors give up their independence to work for health systems, studies show that health-care costs go up, quality goes down, access to care is limited, jobs are lost, communities suffer financial harm, and doctors feel less satisfied.
 Everybody pays.”